 Students are assigned a unique username based on their first name, last initial, and an assigned number, which is used to log in but is not visible to other Users except for that Student’s linked Parents and/or Teachers.
 The student then selects a fictional avatar name and appearance from a list of options (e.g., “Billy Summerwalker”), which are the only ways that users are differentiated within the Game, although these avatar names and appearances are not unique (i.e., there can be multiple Users who choose the name “Billy Summerwalker”).

-When registering with Prodigy, Parent Users are asked to provide personal information, including but not limited to their first and last name, email address, and a password for their account.
+When registering with Prodigy, Parent Users are asked to provide personal information, including but not limited to their first and last name, email address, city, state/province, and a password for their account.
 Prodigy may also collect information regarding Student Users associated with Parents for purposes of linking the Student and Parent accounts.

 For Parent Users with a paid membership, we may also collect payment information.
-Note, Prodigy does NOT directly store credit card information — all credit card information and transactions are stored by our third-party payment providers, such as Stripe or the app store through which you purchased our membership.
+Note, Prodigy does NOT directly store credit card information — all credit card information and transactions are stored by our third-party payment providers, such as Stripe or the app store through which you purchased your membership.

-Teacher Users, which includes other school officials such as school or district administrators, are asked to provide personal information when registering for a Prodigy Teacher Account, such as first and last name, email address, telephone number, a password for their account, school, school district, grade level, and/or curriculum (e.g., Common Core Math Standards).
+Teacher Users, which includes other school officials such as school or district administrators, are asked to provide personal information when registering for a Prodigy Teacher Account, such as first and last name, email address, telephone number, city, state/province, a password for their account, school, school district, grade level, and/or curriculum (e.g., Common Core Math Standards).

 Users with Teacher Accounts may also become eligible to join the Prodigy Champions Club.
-When a Teacher creates a Champions Club account, the User provides their full name, email address and a password for their account.
+When a Teacher creates a Champions Club account, the User provides their full name, email address, and a password for their account.
 The Teacher may also voluntarily provide their job title, school name, country, and a profile photo in order to allow them to maintain a more detailed profile.

-Information Collected From Devices and Use of the Services
+Information Collected from Devices and Use of the Services

 As Students play Prodigy Games or use other Prodigy Services, we collect information on the features they interact with, math or language skills they encounter, and questions answered (“Performance Data”).
 This information could include, but is not limited to, data on which activities a Student completes, the number of questions answered correctly or incorrectly, where the Student is in the curriculum, and time taken to answer questions.
 As described further in the next section, we use Performance Data to customize a Student’s educational experience.
 Where a Teacher or Parent is linked to a Student, select components of a Student’s Performance Data are reported to that Teacher and/or Parent to allow for monitoring of the Student’s progress and to customize the Student’s educational experience.